wesleybertipaglia/adventofcode/README.md

 ## 🤖 Getting Started

-If you want to use or colaborate with this project, you can clone this repository:

-Clone this repository to get started.
+If you want to use or colaborate with this project, you can clone this repository to get started:

 ```bash
 git clone https://github.com/wesleybertipaglia/events